 Configuration Export and Import

-Export and import your Enterprise Data Loss Prevention (E-DLP) configuration to test them before deploying to your production environments.
+Export and import your Enterprise Data Loss Prevention (E-DLP) configuration to test changes before deploying to your production environments.

 Where Can I Use This?What Do I Need?